FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Experiments Results

+To visualize the effects of the different attribution approaches in time series space, the attribution maps are directly applied to the input signal.
+For frequency attribution, the signal is optimized based on frequency importance.
+For the combined approach, the signal is first optimized using frequency attribution, followed by traditional attribution.
+Furthermore, for better comparison, all signals were normalized to maintain their original mean and standard deviation.

-Time series are very complex by their nature and may contain information that is not related to the classification task.
-However, it is difficult to filter the signals in a manner that preserves the overall shape but reduces the amount of irrelevant information.
-The frequency attribution is solving exactly this problem by providing a higher attribution score to the frequencies that contribute towards the decision and lower values to those that have only a marginal influence on the output.
-In Figure~\ref{fig:char_compare_attr} the attributed signals are shown for some samples of the character trajectories dataset.
-The bottom shows the character, including all the information.
-To produce the modified version, the attributions are multiplied with the input signal.
-In the case of the frequency attribution, this results in a smoother version of the original input signal, making it possible to better interpret it.
-However, it does not highlight specific data points which are of high relevance and therefore the traditional occlusion can be applied on top of it.
-This is also shown in the figure, and the plots indicate that the overall shape of the traditional attribution and the combination of both approaches is very similar.
-The similar results provide evidence that the frequency attribution does preserve the overall attribution but reduces the amount of irrelevant information that needs to be interpreted by the user.
+Figure~\ref{fig:char_compare_attr} presents the attributed signals for selected samples from the \textit{CharacterTrajectories} dataset.
+The bottom row shows the complete character, including all information.
+The frequency attribution produces a smoother version of the original input signal, facilitating interpretation.
+However, it does not highlight specific highly relevant data points, so traditional occlusion can be applied on top.
+This is illustrated in the figure, where the overall shapes of the traditional attribution and the combined approach appear very similar.
+These similar results provide evidence that frequency attribution preserves the essential attribution patterns but reduces irrelevant information that would otherwise require interpretation by the user.
+Unless stated otherwise, occlusion was used as the attribution method for these experiments.
+However, additional experiments with other XAI approaches were conducted to compare their performance.